-75 years ago, the U.S. interned these LIers and thousands more
+77 years ago, the U.S. interned LIers and thousands more

 Yoshikami goes by Teddy now, because when she was in elementary school, a teacher told her that she was too small for her name.
 The name Theodora came from one of her father's favorite films, "Theodora Goes Wild."
 The black-and-white picture stars Irene Dunne in the title role.
 The self-proclaimed "modern girl" protagonist makes it to the Big Apple -- just like Yoshikami did by 1965 -- and declares, "The world will try to rob you of your freedom, but fight for it!
 It's all you have to live for!"

-Before she was born, Yoshikami's parents, George and Midori, and her four older brothers, Paul, Gerald, Eugene (sitting, from left) and Harvey (with father), were forced to move from their Los Angeles home to an assembly center in Santa Anita, California.
-From there, they were transferred to Tule Lake, and then the Granada Relocation Center in Colorado where they are pictured here.
+Before she was born, Yoshikami's parents, George and Midori, and her four older brothers, Paul, Gerald, Eugene (sitting, from left) and Harvey (with father), were forced to move from their Los Angeles home to an assembly center.
+It was most likely in Santa Anita, California, according to Yoshikami.
+From there, they were transferred to Tule Lake, and then the Granada Relocation Center in Colorado, where they are pictured here.
+(In order to be transferred from Tule Lake to Granada, Yoshikami's parents filled out a loyalty questionnaire, which declared their commitment to the United States.
+Tule Lake then became a "segregation center" for Japanese-Americans who were considered to be disloyal.)

 Yoshikami spent the first year and a half of her life in internment camps.
 As she grew up and became more curious about this experience, her parents stayed silent.

 "They never spoke to me [about the internment camps]," she said.
 "And when we'd overhear them talking, it was all about the incidents that happened there, and some of it was happy.
 They would just say 'camp.'
 So as a child, I thought 'camp' was like summer camp where you have a good time and you play...
 They didn't want to share that information with their kids.
 It was all about moving ahead and becoming more Americanized in terms of what America was at that point."

-Teddy's first real home in Seabrook, NJ(Credit: Courtesy of Teddy Yoshikami)
+Teddy's first real home in Seabrook, NJ

-Yoshikami's parents filled out a loyalty questionnaire in 1945, which declared their commitment to the United States and allowed them to be relocated outside of the camp.
-Her mother had to sign this document even though she was born in the United States.

-The family settled in Seabrook, New Jersey, when Yoshikami was 18 months old.
+After they were allowed to leave Granada in 1944, the family settled in Seabrook, New Jersey, when Yoshikami was 18 months old.
 The town was named after Charles F. Seabrook, who ran a frozen foods business in the town.
 He visited the internment camps to recruit Japanese-Americans for jobs toward the end of the war.
-Yoshikami's mother received a seasonal job packaging vegetables for little pay, while her father managed the storeroom full time.
+Yoshikami's mother received a seasonal job packaging vegetables for little pay, and her father first worked in the factory mess hall, then later managed the storeroom full time.
 "It was isolated," Yoshikami said, "unless you knew how to drive a car."

 Yoshikami's mother finally took her to Manhattan for the first time when she was about 8 years old.
 The trip left her enchanted.
 "I would put dimes in my bank because I was going to take a bus if it really got bad in Seabrook," Yoshikami said with a laugh.
 "I was going to take a bus and come to New York.
 I had all these ideas."